pjincz/nginx-cgi/README.md

 #### `cgi_set_var <name> <value>`

 Add and pass extra environment variables to CGI script.
-The first argument of this command is the name of final environment variable.
+The first argument of this command is the name of environment variable.
 It should contains only alphabets, numbers and underscore, and doesn't start with number.
 The second argument of this command is the value express of the var.
 It can contains nginx variables, see <https://nginx.org/en/docs/varindex.html> for more details.